William Dutton (speed skater): 2010 Olympic Trials and World Sprint Championship

 In the 2010 Canadian Olympic trials, Dutton finished seventh in the combined sprints (two 500-meter races and one 1000-meter).
 On January 4 he was named by Speed Skating Canada's High Performance Committee to the Canadian World Sprint team for the 2010 ISU World Sprint Championships, held in Obihiro, Hokkaido on January 15 and 16.

 Late in the 2011 season Dutton partially severed his Achilles tendon while practising starts, and the injury caused him to miss the first half of the World Cup season.
 After recovering, he qualified for spring World Cup racing and finished 12th in the 500 meters at the last World Cup meet of the year in Heerenveen.

-At the 2013 Canadian Fall World Cup trials Dutton placed second at 500 and 1000 meters, posting personal best times at both distances.
+At the 2013 Canadian Fall World Cup trials, William Dutton placed second at 500 and 1000 meters, posting personal best times at both distances.
 As a result of his trials result, he was named to the 2013 Canadian Fall World Cup team.
 In the first meet of the 2013-14 season, on November 8 at the Calgary oval, Dutton placed 15th in the Group A 500-meter race.
 The next day, when he raced Dimitri Lobkov, he sustained cuts to his right leg (requiring 12 stitches) in a fall in the last turn of the Men's A group 1000 and was carried off the ice on a stretcher.
 Although Dutton missed the second 500 in Calgary and the Salt Lake World Cup races, he returned to World Cup competition in Astana on November 30; he finished fourth in the Group B 1000 and third in the Group B 500.
 In the Berlin World Cup he finished first in the Group B 500, returning to Group A, and was 15th in the Group A 1000.

 2014 Canadian Olympic Trials

 During the 2013 pre-Olympics season, Dutton trained in Norway with American coach Peter Mueller of Norwegian professional team CBA and Speed Skating Canada chose not to name him to the 2013 national development team.
 Skating as an independent Dutton skated the men's 500 and 1000 meters at the Canadian Olympic trials in Calgary, qualifying at both distances.
 He and fellow Saskatchewan skater Marsha Hudey were two of three skaters not on the Canadian national or development teams to qualify for the Canadian Olympic team (the third was Vincent de Haitre of Ontario).

-In the 2014 Canadian Olympic trials 1000 meter race Dutton and Olympic silver medallist Denny Morrison were the next-to-last pairing in the 1000 meter Olympic qualifier.
+In the 2014, Canadian Olympic trials 1000 meter race.
+Dutton and Olympic silver medallist Denny Morrison were the next-to-last pairing in the 1000 meter Olympic qualifier.
 Morrison fell coming out of the last corner, sliding in front of Dutton.
 Dutton finished fourth and Morrison (given a re-skate after a mandatory rest period) did not make the top four.
 However, Canadian Olympic team member Gilmore Junio chose to give Morrison his spot in the Olympic 1000 meter race and Morrison won the silver medal.